-2.2 Technical resources deployed by AMPERE Gestion
+Technical resources deployed by AMPERE Gestion 2.2

-The main technical resources used in AMPERE Gestion's ESG analysis process come mainly from traceable in-house tools and expertise and from comprehensive ESG expertise developed by CDC Habitat and AMPERE Gestion, in particular based on numerous documents and strategic applications developed for each aspect of ESG.
+The technical resources used in AMPERE Gestion's ESG analysis process come mainly from traceable in-house tools and expertise and from comprehensive ESG expertise developed by CDC Habitat and AMPERE Gestion, in particular based on numerous documents and strategic applications developed for each aspect of ESG.

-Moreover, for the funds and mandates concerned, AMPERE Gestion (with the assistance of CDC Habitat's Information Systems Department) has developed an in-house ESG assessment tool for both the acquisition and management phase.
+Moreover, for the funds and mandates concerned, AMPERE Gestion (with the assistance of CDC Habitat's Information Systems Department) has developed an in-house ESG assessment tool for both the acquisition and management phase developed using the Tagetik app.